SurrealDB Docs Logo

 Define tables and fields

-Define the user scope: allow users to signin and signup by using the table and fields defined in the previous step
+Define the user record access: allow users to signin and signup by using the table and fields defined in the previous step

 • The sign in logic needs the email and password parameters to be provided by the user.
-In the scope logic, we use them as $email and $password
+In the query, we can use them as $email and $password.

 • The sign up logic needs the name, email and password parameters to be provided by the user.
-In the scope logic, we can use them as $name, $email and $password
+In the query, we can use them as $name, $email and $password.

 Scope definition

-Now that the scope is defined, we can start using it.
+Now that the record access is defined, we can start using it.

 Examples using the JavaScript SDK or a raw HTTP request.